leason/eason.blog/content/posts/2026/08/realized-value-of-ai-improvement/index.md

 ![Dispersion of Revenue per R&D dollar by segment](/posts/2026/08/realized-value-of-ai-improvement/a_dispersion_rev_per_rd.png)

-We don't even see dispersion starting to happen in Product and Enabled firms on the margin side, and we'd expect them to show it first:
+We don't see dispersion starting to happen in Product and Enabled firms on the margin side, and we'd expect them to show it first:

 ![Dispersion of operating margin by segment](/posts/2026/08/realized-value-of-ai-improvement/a_dispersion_op_margin.png)